-This guidance summarises the requirements for the storage of fireworks when sold in retail premises to members of the public.
+This guidance summarises the requirements of a licence for the storage of fireworks when sold in retail premises to members of the public.

+You are permitted to store up to 250kg NEC of Hazard Type 4 fireworks.
 Most fireworks for sale in retail premises are generally classified as Hazard Type 4 and are labelled 1.4G on their transit boxes.
-You are permitted to store up to 250kg NEC of Hazard Type 4 fireworks and you will need an explosives licence (lower tier).

-Any person who stores fireworks should carry out a risk assessment and take the appropriate measures to control the risks identified.
-The Health and Safety Executive (HSE) have produced a risk assessment, specifically for retail firework storage which can be used and amended to correspond to your storage site.
+Any person who stores fireworks should carry out a risk assessment and take the appropriate measures to control any risks found.

 Fireworks can be stored in the building (shop) from which they are sold.
 However the risk of a fire involving or spreading to fireworks is increased due to the other activities that take place in the working environment, including the presence of members of the public.
-It is therefore, imperative that control measure are put in place to prevent the accidental ignition of the fireworks and to restrict the spread of fire.
-These objectives are achieved by segregating the fireworks from sources of ignition, heat, other combustibles, flammable goods and public access.
+It is therefore vital that control measures are put in place to prevent the accidental ignition of the fireworks and to restrict the spread of fire.
+This can be achieved by keeping fireworks away from sources of ignition, heat, other combustibles, flammable goods and public access.

 Methods of segregation include storing fireworks in:

-You must ensure that the location is suitable for the quantity of fireworks that you are storing and that the fireworks are kept in their boxes.
+You must ensure that the location is suitable for the quantity of fireworks that you are storing and that the fireworks if possible are kept in their transport boxes.